 These suggestions will undoubtedly boost your SEO strategy and ensure greater ranks.
 However, because SEO is such an intricate and technical process, there could be additional reasons for your rapid drop in SEO ranking like website speed and website monitoring importance, specifically for your Google Shopping Rankings that require professional help.

 This is where our SEO team enters the game.
-Please contact us to put their knowledge to the test in real-life situations to increase your SEO ranking.
+Contact us to put their knowledge to the test in real-life situations to increase your SEO ranking.